 The lady from whom I have purchased other pieces is an honest seller, earning her everyday income from the market.
 She has never conned me with such pieces and would honestly tell me if a textile were questionable.
 So, I let the matter rest.

-However, recently while writing an article about the Dhebaria Rabari community (“Banned Embroidery: The Story of a Dhebaria Rabari Bhujka,” PieceWork Spring 2021), I chanced upon the fact that that community made quite a number of bags for use in the kitchen.
+However, recently while writing an article about the Dhebaria Rabari community (“Banned Embroidery: The Story of a Dhebaria Rabari Bhujka,” PieceWork Spring 2021), I chanced upon the fact that the community made quite a number of bags for use in the kitchen.
 Since they were nomads, bags were made to hold tea leaves, keep bread warm, and so forth.
 So it does seem probable that my bag might have been a masala bag or a handy bag made for kitchen use by the community.

 Most of these bags are made by women who cared for their homes with much affection.
 Their individual creativity and ideas are represented in these textiles.
 I have come across examples of cowrie shells and pakko embroidery used by the Sodha Rajput.
 (For more examples of pakko embroidery, see Chitra’s web post, “Game of Kings: The Embroidered Caupar Game Board.”)